 As I minded my liquor store on the ground floor of a brownstone in Spanish Harlem, I worried about her safety, until I returned home at 11 p.m. and saw her asleep on the couch with the TV tuned to more coverage of Virginia Tech.
 When I stopped worrying about her safety, I started to worry about her attitude.

-Though I am a Christian man who believes all people are the same in God's eyes, I must admit that they are not the same in mine.
+Though I am a Christian man who believes all people are the same in God's eyes, I must admit they are not the same in mine.
 When I saw that murdering Korean boy in the news, I could not help but feel repentant for his horrifying failings.
 And when I thought of that boy's parents, I sympathized with their sorrow as if they were my kin.
 I could not sleep for days.
 Why didn't Mary care?

 When I was a child, even my mother told me I was ugly.
 I don't resent her for it because she was only trying to encourage me to improve other aspects of myself.
-I had a dark, flat face with bead-like eyes and a scrawny body that was all ribs and joints.
+I had a dark, flat face with bead-like eyes and a scrawny body all ribs and joints.
 Because of my looks, the other boys in school called me pancake-face and refused to let me play with them unless the teacher forced them.

 My only joy in childhood was a pig-tailed girl named Nayoung.
 Short and boney with a round, large-cheeked face, she resembled a lollipop early in her life.
-I stared at her in classes for years but never spoke to her, as I thought that all girls would laugh if I approached them.
+I stared at her in classes for years but never spoke to her, as I thought all girls would laugh if I approached them.

 The day that sixth grade ended, because boys and girls would be separated into same-sex schools the next school year, I feared I might never see Nayoung again.
-To extend our last moments together, I followed her home from school at a comfortable distance on the lone dirt path that led to our village.
+To extend our last moments together, I followed her home from school at a comfortable distance on the lone dirt path leading to our village.

 About halfway home, a beige Jindo dog about my size ran out from a neighbor's house and started to chase Nayoung.
 At first, I thought the dog was just playing, but when I saw murder in its eyes, I screamed for Nayoung to run.
 Nayoung sprinted, but the wiry dog quickly caught up and took her down with a quick leap.
 I picked up a fist-sized rock and attacked, though I was certainly no fighter.
 When I hit the dog in the head with my rock, it jumped on me and bit the right side of my face, tugging my cheek like it was the last bit of tasty meat on a bone.
 I pounded its head with my rock, but its teeth remained clamped to my tearing flesh.
 Hearing my screams, a neighbor high school boy ran out of his house and beat the dog with a shovel until it rolled off me, dead.
 Lying on my back, I thought half the skin had been ripped off my face.